rwieruch/blog_robinwieruch_content/blog/react-feature-architecture/index.md

 In addition, component composition allows us to make either the `Post` or the `Comments` component a Client Component without the other component suffering (i.e. becoming a Client Component too) from it.

 In a smaller React project, these steps might not be essential.
-However, in larger projects, it’s crucial to ensure that components and their associated logic (such as data fetching) remain focused on their specific domain.
+However, in larger projects, it's crucial to ensure that components and their associated logic (such as data fetching) remain focused on their specific domain.
 This approach helps prevent components within a vertical feature from becoming cluttered with unrelated logic.

+There are exceptions though, as noted in the article, where you have to have query functions with joins to improve the performance on complex pages.

+In addition, this article should not encourage anyone to introduce the N+1 problem.
+While we are in this example on the individual PostPage where we only make one post request and one comments request, we do not want to go on the PostsPage to make a request for all posts and then a request for all comments of *each* post (read: N+1 problem).
+This is where the query functions with joins come into play.
+However, first it makes sense to evaluate whether fetching all comments for each post on this page is really necessary.
+Perhaps fetching the comments lazily with a hidden pane is a better solution.